-What To Do If You See A Termite Swarm
+What Do You Do if You See a Termite Swarm?

 Tips On Handling A Termite Swarm:

-- DON’T spray the swarmers with a can of insect spray.
-They will die naturally in the air and emptying a can of insect spray is unnecessary.
+- Spray the swarmers with a can of insect spray.
+They will die naturally unless they have access to soil, so emptying a can of insect spray is unnecessary

-- DON’T try to seal the exit holes.
-Swarmers must escape and sealing the holes with tape or other materials will only cause them to make new holes to escape from.
+- Try to seal the exit holes.
+Swarmers must escape and by sealing the holes with tape or other materials, this will only cause them to make new holes

-- DO try to contain them.
-This can be done by shutting the door to the room that they are swarming in.
-Sometimes, a clear plastic baggie can be attached over the exit hole so the swarmers fly into the bag.
+- Try to contain them.
+This can be done by shutting the door to the room where they are swarming.
+Sometimes, a clear plastic bag can be attached over the exit hole, so the swarmers fly into the bag

-- DO vacuum them up and throw the full bag into the garbage.
-The swarmers in the bag will die and they can not spread.
+- Vacuum them up and throw the full bag into the garbage.
+The swarmers in the bag will die and they cannot spread.

-- DO save a bag full of insets to show a trained inspector.
+- Save a bag full of insects to show a trained inspector

-- DO call a reputable termite company.
-A trained inspector will be able to make a positive identification of the type of termite and recommend the best control method to solve the problem.
+- Call a reputable termite company.
+A trained inspector will be able to make a positive identification of the type of termite and recommend the best termite control method to solve the problem